RTIInternational/teehr/docs/sphinx/changelog/index.rst

 Changed
 ^^^^^^^
-* Pinned `sphinx-autodoc` to v3.0.0 in `documentation-publish.yml` to fix the API documentation build.
+* Pinned `sphinx-autodoc` to v3.0.0 and `numpy` to v1.26.4 in `documentation-publish.yml` to fix the API documentation build.
 * Removed unused documentation dependencies from dev group.